Info Sessions & Trainings

 Upon receiving your completed application, a CASA staff member will contact you with further information and to schedule an intake interview.
 If your interview is successful, you will then need to submit to fingerprinting and background checks.
 At that time, you will be able to begin the training process.
 Please view the Training Schedule shown above for upcoming dates and times.
 All training will be held at the CASA office, located at 75 Higuera Suite 180, San Luis Obispo, CA 93401, unless otherwise specified.

-- The initial CASA volunteer training is thirty hours.
+- The initial CASA volunteer training is 36 hours.
 Classes are held in San Luis Obispo and North County.

 - CASA volunteer advocates are required to complete a minimum of 12 hours per year of continuing education after completing the initial training requirement.